robertgagnon726/ai-codegen/README.md

 ## Roadmap

+- [ ] Use a custom file the the env.
+Create a script to set this up and add it to the .gitignore
 - [ ] Filter out files to ensure only js and ts files are included in context
 - [ ] Add support for TypeScript type inference.
 - [ ] Setup ESLint and Prettier for consistent code formatting.